B00merang-Project/Windows-Longhorn/Readme.md

 Start Menu in Jade and Aero: Dejco, http://dejco.deviantart.com/art/Hillel-Start-Background-527435193

 ## Using our themes? ##
-Check out this guide to make Cinnamon more like the theme you've chosen: https://github.com/Elbullazul/Longhorn-Collaboration/blob/master/Tips%20for%20themes.md
+Check out [this guide](https://github.com/Elbullazul/Longhorn-Collaboration/blob/master/Tips%20for%20themes.md) to make Cinnamon more like the theme you've chosen

 **All resources belong to Microsoft Corporation.
 All rights are reserved to Microsoft.
 Windows is a trademark of Microsoft.
 Windows Longhorn is a trademark of Microsoft.
 Windows Vista is a trademark of Microsoft.**